PSP92/css-grid/README.md

 <hr>

-#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity
+#### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 10min

 - Take a moment to examine the layout above
 - Based on what you know about the `box model` how would you create the space between those elements.
-- Think about each element and write down you solution in a code snippet
-- When asked you will post that in a slack thread.
+- Target those elements in DevTools and add the css.
+- Do not write the css in the css file.
+Only use DevTools
+- The Instructor will ask several students to share their screens and walk through the css

 <hr>